List of The Incredibles characters

 The Incredibles, an American media franchise, tells the story of superheroes, also known as "Supers," co-existing with society.
-Set in a retro-futuristic version of the 1960s, the film series revolves around the Supers' struggles to live surburban lives as ordinary citizens while keeping their powers hidden due to a government mandate.
+Set in a retro-futuristic version of the 1960s, the film series revolves around the Supers' struggles to live suburban lives as ordinary citizens while keeping their powers hidden due to a government mandate.

-The film series consists of two films, The Incredibles (2004) and Incredibles 2 (2018), and revolves around Bob Parr's fight against villainous threats despite his quiet family life.
+The film series consists of two films, The Incredibles (2004) and Incredibles 2 (2018) and revolves around Bob Parr's fight against villainous threats despite his quiet family life.
 Bob's desire to relive his glory days as a Super leads him to a series of conflicts against a fan-turned-supervillain and his mechanical robots.
 Bob's struggle is the main plot of the original series.